willem0boone/EDITO_PH1/R/readme.md

 "2017-07","diatom",8265.58566611672,4
 ```

-### European Digital Twin of the Ocean (EDITO)
-In the DTO-Bioflow project, a pipeline was tested to extract and prepare the data for PLET tool using EDITO.
-The output is stored at /data/PH1_edito_test.csv

 ## R
 It is recomended to run the "R.proj" file (an R project file) before opening the R Notebooks script "PH1-FW5_indicator_script" within R-Studio.This ensures that the working directory will automatically be set appropriately.